 Constantine, who had consolidated his hold on the Roman Empire, sought unity in all regions.
+If Jesus is considered as a real human, he felt that followers of Christianity would have different thoughts on his principles.
+With such a disparity even in the teachings of Jesus, it was difficult to unite all regions and Constantine was aware of this risk.
+His efforts did go here well as expected, even though with obstacles.
 He knew that a division within the Christian church would be one more destabilizing force in the empire, so he moved to restore peace.
 Constantine called together more than 300 bishops from around the empire, primarily from the east.
-(This would have favored Arius's cause, as that is where his influence was the greatest.)
+(This would have favored Arius’s cause, as that is where his influence was the greatest.)
 Bishops traveled thousands of miles to attend the conference held in Constantinople.
 Many came bearing wounds and scars from the torture they had endured for their faith.

 The Arians submitted their statement of doctrine that flatly denied the divinity of Christ.
 It was soundly rejected.
 The bishops, led by Athanasius, considered what was taught by the original church in the writings of the New Testament.
 These men wrote up an alternative creed, which became the Nicene Creed.
 In it Jesus was affirmed to be divine, the historic position of the church for the previous three hundred years.